thelabnyc/wagtail_blog/README.md

 # Settings

 `BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
-Set to None to disable (useful if using your own pagination implimentation).
+Set to None to disable (useful if using your own pagination implementation).

 # Import from WordPress

 1. Enable WordPress JSON API
 2. Create a Blog index page and note the title.
 Let's pretend my blog index page title is "blog"
-3. Run `./manage.py wordpress_to_wagtail http://myblog.com blog username password` the username if your WordPress username with full access to the API.
+3. Run `./manage.py wordpress_to_wagtail http://myblog.com blog username password` the username is your WordPress username with full access to the API.
 Without this you can't access all blog posts.

 # Comments